ZPJ1000/BonsaiTroubleshooting/README.md

   next, within the familiar stimuli ie b-c-d turns into b-c-d (with angle or speed from stimuli a)

-  Need to integrate lick input,
+  Need to integrate lick input after last stimuli in each trial is presented if mouse licks on correct, then reward, and reward tone->next trial start if mouse licks on incorrect, no reward, time out (different background color, black?), white noise->next trial start

+speed detection, lick rate detection